Setup

 2. Update the OAuth redirect URIs

-Go back to the server OAuth client in the Google Auth Platform and add your production server's public URL to both Authorized JavaScript origins and Authorized redirect URIs:
+Go back to the server OAuth client in the Google Auth Platform and add your production URLs:

-Replace the URL with your actual production web server address.
+Replace the URLs with your actual production address.
 On Serverpod Cloud, your project is served from https://<project-id>.serverpod.space.

 3. Set production credentials